S.1790 – National Defense Authorization Act for FY2020

 Requires the Pentagon to analyze and provide a list of academic institutions in China and Russia with significant military research as part of their overall research and development.

-Increases research and development for rapid testing of new transformational weapons systems such as hypersonic weapons and directed energy.
+Increases research and development for rapid testing of new transformational weapons systems such as hypersonic weapons.

-Limits military cooperation with Russia and prohibits any recognition of Russian sovereignty over Crimea.
+Limits military cooperation with Russia and prohibits any funds relating to the recognition of Russian sovereignty over Crimea.

 Advances missile defense capabilities and technology to counter ballistic, cruise, and hypersonic missiles being contemplated by Russia and China.